AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/remove-agent-portal.md

 ## Remove the PI to Data Hub Agent on the portal

-If the agent was uninstalled without the **Unregister agent from Data Hub** option, you also need to remove it from the portal.
+If the agent was uninstalled without the **Unregister agent from Data Hub** option, you also need to remove the agent from the portal.

 1. In the left pane, select **Data Collection** > **PI to Data Hub Agents**.